saref/frustration-index-UBQP/README.md

 Using this code for non-commercial purposes is permitted to all given that the two following publications are cited:

-Aref, S., Mason, A. J., and Wilson, M. C., A modelling and computational study of the frustration index in signed networks. arXiv:1611.09030 (2017). url: http://arxiv.org/pdf/1611.09030.
+Aref, S., Mason, A. J., and Wilson, M. C., A modeling and computational study of the frustration index in signed networks.
+Networks (2019). url: https://doi.org/10.1002/net.21907.

 Aref, S., Mason, A. J., and Wilson, M. C., Computing the line index of balance using integer programming optimisation.
 In Optimization Problems in Graph Theory, B. Goldengorin, Ed.
 Springer, 2018, pp. 65-84. url: https://www.springer.com/gp/book/9783319948294. doi: 10.1007/978-3-319-94830-0_3